AMM: Adaptive Multilinear Meshes: Background and Related Work

 \subsection{Multilinear Tensor-Product Wavelets}

-The typical goal of wavelet transforms is to create multiscale representations of data.
-Wavelet transforms are defined using \emph{wavelet basis functions}, $\ww$, which extracts the detail at a given scale, and a \emph{scaling basis function}, $\ws$, which captures the coarse representation after removing the details.
-Here, $\ww$ is a high-pass filter whereas $\ws$ is a low-pass filter that represents the wavelet bases across all remaining scales.
+Wavelet transforms create multiscale data representations.
+Such representations are defined by translations and dilations of a \emph{wavelet basis function}, $\wwb$, which extracts the detail at a given scale, and a \emph{scaling basis function}, $\wsb$, which captures the coarse representation after removing the details.
+Here, $\wwb$ is a high-pass filter whereas $\wsb$ is a low-pass filter that represents the wavelet bases across all remaining scales.

 \para{Lifting scheme for linear B-spline wavelet transform.} Given a 1D uniform grid of length $2^L+1$, (discrete) wavelet transforms are often implemented in the form of lifting schemes.
-Our forward lifting transform consists of two phases.
-The first phase, the \emph{w-lift}, predicts the wavelet coefficients for every odd-indexed vertex on the grid as the residual of the average of its two immediate neighbors from the given function value.
-The second phase, the \emph{s-lift} is then optionally applied to preserve the mean of the function.
+The forward lifting transform associated with linear B-spline wavelets consists of two phases.
+The first phase, the \emph{w-lift}, defines the wavelet coefficient for every odd-indexed vertex on the grid as the prediction residual of the average of its two immediate neighbors from the given function value.
+The second phase, the \emph{s-lift}, is then optionally applied to preserve the mean of the function.
 The s-lift updates the values of the even-indexed vertices by adding a weighted sum of the values obtained in the w-lift.
-Mathematically,

-where, $f$ denotes the input function, $\hat f$ the wavelet (odd-indexed) and scaling (even-indexed) coefficients, and $v_i$ denotes the indexed vertex in the grid.
-Multiple resolutions of wavelet transforms are obtained by recursively applying the lifting steps to the even-indexed vertices.
-The inverse wavelet transform is trivially defined by reversing this sequence of steps.
+Mathematically, \mbox{w-lift} is \mbox{$\hat f(v_{2i+1}) = f(v_{2i+1}) - \frac{1}{2} \left[f(v_{2i} ) + f(v_{2i+2})\right]$}, and \mbox{s-lift} is \mbox{$\hat f(v_{2i}) = f(v_{2i}) + \frac{1}{4} \left[\hat f(v_{2i-1} ) + \hat f(v_{2i+1})\right]$}, where, $f$ denotes the input function, $\hat f$ the wavelet (odd-indexed) and scaling (even-indexed) coefficients, and $v_i$ denotes the indexed vertex in the grid.
+Multiple resolutions of wavelet transforms are obtained by recursively applying lifting steps to the even-indexed vertices at each level.
+The inverse wavelet transform simply inverts these operations.

-When only the w-lift step is performed, the resulting wavelet bases satisfy the Lagrange property, leading to an interpolation of the function, and the corresponding wavelets are commonly called \emph{interpolating wavelets}.
-On the other hand, the s-lift steps update the function to preserve the mean, and therefore, the so-called \emph{approximating wavelets} use both the w-lift and the s-lift steps.
-The wavelet synthesis bases for the interpolating and approximating wavelets correspond to piecewise-linear spatial stencils $\wi = [0, 1, 0]$ and $\wa = \frac{1}{8} [0, -1, -2, 6, -2, -1, 0]$, respectively, whereas the stencil corresponding the scaling function for both types is $\ws = \frac{1}{2}[0, 1, 2, 1, 0]$.